The stats database

 stats_mysql_prepared_statements_info

 Because of multiplexing, it is possible that a client prepares a prepared statement(PS) in a backend connection but that connection is not free when that same client wants to execute the PS.
+Furthermore, it is possible that multiple clients prepare the same PS.
+ProxySQL addresses these issues in the following ways:

 • for every unique PS , a global stmt_id is generated and its metadata are stored internally in a global cache